Teaching & Learning

 Book borrowing and research are supported and the library is open at lunchtimes on designated days for students to visit for quiet reading and reflection.

 21st Century education integrates technologies, engaging students in ways not previously possible, creating new learning and teaching possibilities, enhancing achievement and extending interactions with local and global communities.
 (MCEETYA ICT in Schools Taskforce, ‘Contemporary Learning’ document in Learning in an Online World, 2005).

 At Caulfield South Primary School, teachers use technologies and multi-media as part of a range of strategies to engage students in purposeful learning and to prepare them for an ever-changing world.
 ICT assists in creating powerful learning and teaching to improve student learning outcomes.

-eLearning planning supports the impact of the ICT domain of AusVELS across all areas of the curriculum.
+eLearning planning supports the impact of the ICT domain of the Victorian Curriculum.